Vietnam.vn - Nền tảng quảng bá Việt Nam

 Part 2: The hardships of 'going to school'

-After retiring (usually between the ages of 25 and 30, or after 30 for most sports), athletes have to compete fiercely in the labor market to earn a living.
-An educational background plays an important role in helping sports heroes find stable jobs, but for a long time, athletes' education has not been given due importance, often just a formality.
+After retiring (usually between the ages of 25 and 30, or after 30 for most sports), athletes face fierce competition in the job market to make a living.
+An educational background plays a crucial role in helping these sports heroes find stable employment, but for a long time, athletes' education has not been given the importance it deserves, often being treated merely as a formality.

 Báo Thanh niênBáo Thanh niên13/06/2025